ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 An FTDI Cable connection to the ESC's debug port is only required for set-up if the ESC does not present its parameters via DroneCAN.
 In that case, contact the manufacturer for detailed instructions.

-Preferably, the ESC can be configured via CAN bus using the `DroneCAN GUI Tool <common-uavcan-gui>`.
+Preferably, the ESC can be configured via CAN bus using the :ref:`DroneCAN GUI Tool <common-uavcan-gui>`.

 Autopilot Setup
 ===============